-If at any time a dance team student guits or is removed from the program, he/she gives up all rights to any honors/awards which he/she has earned, but not yet received.
-General requirements for lettering:
+If at any time a dance team student quits or is removed from the program, he/she gives up all rights to any honors/awards which he/she has earned, but not yet received.

 - All issued equipment must be accounted for. - Severe disciplinary action can forfeit a letter award. - Dismissal and/or removal from the program before the completion of the year can forfeit the letter award.